CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

     ```
     cd mslearn-ai-language/Labfiles/02-qna/Python/qna-app
     ```
-### Task 8: Configure your application
+## Task 8: Configure your application

-1. In the command line pane, run the following command to view the code files in the **qna-app** folder:
+In this task, you’ll configure your question answering application in Cloud Shell.
+You’ll set up a Python virtual environment, install required packages including the Azure AI Language Question Answering SDK, and update the application’s configuration file with your Azure Language resource endpoint, authentication key, project name, and deployment name, preparing the app for execution.

     ```
    ls -a -l